dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

     However, in the 2nd week (Session 2-3), we've already brought up one other style sheet that BUILDS on Normalize, and that's Bootstrap Reboot.
 Here's your chance to compare all three:

 3. We've already downloaded and added all three to your CSS directory.
 They are ready to link to your starter code...
 Just uncomment each one one-at-a-time and compare what they do to your starting page.
-Let's select "Bootstrap Reboot" to keep working with for the rest of the exercise.
+Let's select "Bootstrap Reboot" to keep using for the rest of the exercise.

 4. You should probably apply a little margin to the `<body>` tag.
 Maybe 1rem?
 Nobody likes words bumping up against the edge of something else.
+But don't add your new CSS to the bootstrap-reboot.css...
+Add them to your *own* CSS file.
+We've already set it up for you: css/gridstyles.css.
+It starts out pretty empty!

 ## Part Two - Apply a Layout Grid